Why Plan a European Cruise

 There are only three possible downsides of a European cruise vacation.
-The first is that you will not have much interaction with the local citizens without some effort on your part.
+The first is you will not have much interaction with the local citizens without some effort on your part.
 If you are eating and sleeping on the ship and touring with the other cruise passengers, your contact and exposure to the local culture are limited.

 These three downsides are manageable for most travelers, and the joys of European cruising far outweigh the inconveniences listed above.
-Now that I've convinced you that Europe is a wonderful cruise destination, let's look at the decisions you need to make to choose the best cruise for you.

-When to Go on a European Cruise
+When to Go

 The time of year is somewhat driven by where you want to go on your European cruise.
-Just remember that the best time to go to each destination is usually the most expensive.
+Just remember the best time to go to each destination is usually the most expensive.